BudHamud/eBuks/README.md

 - Search for books by title, author, or ISBN
 - View book information, including the title, author, cover image, and a link to the book's page on Open Library

+## Tecnologies

+- Preact: a fast and lightweight alternative to React
+- Typescript: a superset of JavaScript that adds static types

 ![](./public/ebuks.jpg)